dwave-examples/satellite-placement/README.rst

 It will print out a set of satellite constellations.

+Note: the larger demo is memory-intensive.
+It may use more than 10 GB of RAM.

 Code Overview
 -------------
 The idea is to consider all possible combinations of satellites, eliminate